The Big Comparison #2: Testing Suitsupply, Boggi, Giotho and Lanieri shirts

 How to wear it?

-It's a slightly dressy shirt, so best worn with a blazer or a suit, although it won't look shocking in a more casual outfit either!
+It's a bit of a dressy shirt, so it's best worn with a blazer or suit, although it won't look out of place in a more casual outfit either!

 Brand and customer experience